🛏️ Industry Focus

 Digitize SKUs

-Import your vast variation matrix (sizes, colors, patterns) into our platform to create a structured digital twin for every towel or sheet set.
+Enter your product variants (sizes, colors, patterns) into the platform and structure material and compliance data for every towel or sheet set.

 2